leo-valdez/Symbi-eat/README.md

 2.Menu - All the Items to a particular Food court will be displayed with the Item availabilty and Prep Time.

-3.Order Cart - Eat here , Takeaway - After a student decides the order he wants he/she can view his/her cart and choose to "EAT THERE or TAKEAWAY".
+3.Order Cart - After a student decides the order he wants he/she can view his/her cart and choose to "EAT THERE or TAKEAWAY".

 4.Payment - Payment to an Order can be processed via "Google Pay" , "Phone Pe"  or "CASH".